Skip to content

 • Attendee health (e.g. attendees with diabetes, mobility issue, allergies etc.)

-Risk assessments must be completed and submitted at least one week prior to any activity taking place.
+Risk assessments must be completed and submitted at least one week before any events/activities and at least two weeks before any trips.

 Explore this area